 UConn Humanities Faculty Fellows

-In addition to the UCHI Faculty Fellowship, with the generous support of the Andrew W. Mellon Foundation and the University of Connecticut, UCHI, together with the Faculty of Color Working Group of the New England Humanities Consortium, is pleased to accept applications for the UCHI/FOCWG Faculty Fellowship.
-The fellowship is intended for full-time UConn faculty members from historically disadvantaged minority groups and/or those whose projects specifically confront institutional blocks for BIPOC faculty.
-Interested applicants should indicate that on the application form that you would like to be considered for the UCHI/FOCWG Fellowship.
-Indicating that you would like to be considered for the UCHI/FOCWG Fellowship does not preclude you from being offered a UCHI Fellowship—indeed, any application for the UCHI/FOCWG fellowship is considered as an application for a standard UCHI fellowship.
-Criteria for successful applicants include, but are not limited to: quality of research proposal; strength of reference letters; and articulation within the proposal of how this project can contribute to a larger support network for faculty of color in the region and/or to understanding and addressing impediments to success for BIPOC faculty in higher education.
-UCHI/FOCWG Fellows are full members of the UCHI fellowship class and have all the same benefits and responsibilities.
+UCHI offers one Justice, Equity, and Repair (JER) fellowship each year, which is intended for full-time UConn faculty members whose research addresses the persistence of bias and inequities and/or offers novel approaches to raising awareness of or reflection on questions of justice, equity, and repair.
+Interested applicants should indicate that on the application form that you would like to be considered for the UCHI/JER Fellowship.
+Indicating that you would like to be considered for the UCHI/JER Fellowship does not preclude you from being offered a UCHI Fellowship—indeed, any application for the UCHI/JER fellowship is considered as an application for a standard UCHI fellowship.
+Criteria for successful applicants include, but are not limited to: quality of research proposal; strength of reference letters; and articulation within the proposal of how this project can contribute to a larger consideration of systemic injustice.
+UCHI/JER Fellows are full members of the UCHI fellowship class and have all the same benefits and responsibilities.

 Application